Vanadium(V) oxide: Preparation

-Technical grade V_{2}O_{5} is produced as a black powder used for the production of vanadium metal and ferrovanadium.
-A vanadium ore or vanadium-rich residue is treated with sodium carbonate and an ammonium salt to produce sodium metavanadate, NaVO_{3}.
-This material is then acidified to pH 2–3 using H_{2}SO_{4} to yield a precipitate of "red cake" (see above).
-The red cake is then melted at 690 °C to produce the crude V_{2}O_{5}.
+Technical grade V2O5 is produced as a black powder used for the production of vanadium metal and ferrovanadium.
+A vanadium ore or vanadium-rich residue is treated with sodium carbonate and an ammonium salt to produce sodium metavanadate, NaVO3.
+This material is then acidified to pH 2–3 using link=Sulfuric acid|H2SO4 to yield a precipitate of "red cake" (see above).
+The red cake is then melted at 690 °C to produce the crude V2O5.

 Vanadium(V) oxide is produced when vanadium metal is heated with excess oxygen, but this product is contaminated with other, lower oxides.
 A more satisfactory laboratory preparation involves the decomposition of ammonium metavanadate at 500–550 °C: